- non_assoc : Π (elab : bool := bool.tt), expr elab → list (expr elab) → list (expr elab) → tactic.interactive.mono_function elab

 by mono*

-transforms a goal of the form f x ≼ f y
+transforms a goal of the form f x ≼ f y into x ≤ y using lemmas

-marked as monotonic
+marked as monotonic.

-Special care is taken when f
+Special care is taken when f is the repeated application of an

 associative operator and if the operator is commutative